Gecko-Security/gecko-keyguard/README.md

 KeyGuard is a decentralized key management infrastructure designed for dApps and users to securely manage account signer keys on the XRP Ledger.

 ### Features
-- **Signer Key Management**: Allows dApps to manage their XRPL account signer keys in a decentralized manner.
+- **Signer Key Management**: Allows dApps to manage their XRPL account signer keys in a secure decentralized way.
 - **Transaction Signing**: Provides foundational features to sign XRPL transactions securely.
 - **NPL Round**: Facilitates sub-consensus rounds on the P2P network for signature distribution and collection.